SIE-Grupo1-2021/MunicipalitiesPoliticalBudgetCycles/Paper/4-Literature Review/Literature Review Outline.md

 3.1.2.
 Drazen and Eslava (2010): Using data from Colombian local governments:

 3.1.2.1.
 PBC can be better seen in budget composition rather than the level of govt expenditure.
-No evidence in Colombia of deficits and total expenditure like Gonçalves and Veiga (2007) found in Portugal.
+No evidence in Colombia of deficits and total expenditure like Veiga and Veiga (2007) found in Portugal.

 3.1.2.2.
 Electoral manipulation happens shifting spending towards goods that voters as a whole prefer.